 [18] The complainant submits the Ministry has the onus to prove that there are actual amounts owing to the government of British Columbia.
-He submits that the dispute of the "alleged debt" and the Ministry's legal action are "prima facie proof there is no provable, established amount owing".
-The complainant submits that the legal dispute indicates there may be amounts owing to the Province but that this is not established until the court makes a decision.
-He argues that, if the Ministry were "so confident that an alleged debt prima facie is owing to it, there are legal processes it can engage to have rapid and efficient judgment prior to it relying on s.
-33.1(1)(i)(i)(A)."
-He argues that permitting the Ministry to disclose his information to Equifax when the debt is in dispute "creates a situation of 'guilty until proven innocent".
-The complainant asks whether it is "reasonable" to permit a public body to impose such "prejudicial and interfering consequences" on him without a court judgement.
+He submits that the dispute of the "alleged debt" and the Ministry's legal action are "prima facie proof there is no provable, established amount owing".13 The complainant submits that the legal dispute indicates there may be amounts owing to the Province but that this is not established until the court makes a decision.14 He argues that, if the Ministry were "so confident that an alleged debt prima facie is owing to it, there are legal processes it can engage to have rapid and efficient judgment prior to it relying on s.
+33.1(1)(i)(i)(A)."15 He argues that permitting the Ministry to disclose his information to Equifax when the debt is in dispute "creates a situation of 'guilty until proven innocent".16 The complainant asks whether it is "reasonable" to permit a public body to impose such "prejudicial and interfering consequences" on him without a court judgement.
 He argues the Ministry is not able to rely upon s.
 33.1(1)(i)(i)(A) and asks, among other things, that I order the Ministry to immediately remove the disputed information from the Equifax credit report and not to disclose any further information about the complainant or disputed debt until any court "has determined them to be valid".17

 [19] In the alternative, the complainant submits that, if the debt is found to be valid, he has not given, or has withdrawn, his consent to disclose his personal information pursuant to s.
 33.1(1)(b) of FIPPA.
-He argues that the "alleged" Loan Agreements attached to the affidavit of Jill Piechotta, a Compliance Officer with the Receivables Management Office of the Ministry of Finance, do not contain a contract term prohibiting the complainant from revoking his consent.
+He argues that the "alleged" Loan Agreements attached to the affidavit of Jill Piechotta, a Compliance Officer with the Receivables Management Office of the Ministry of Finance, do not contain a contract term prohibiting the complainant from revoking his consent.18

-[20] The complainant further contends that the terms of the Loan Agreements are ambiguous concerning the authorization of consent and should be "read against" the Ministry.
+[20] The complainant further contends that the terms of the Loan Agreements are ambiguous concerning the authorization of consent and should be "read against" the Ministry.19 debts were paid, it would have put that in the Student Loan Agreements or passed a law...

-In short, the Complainant submits that if the Province of British Columbia wanted to prohibit a person from revoking consent, or it wanted to make consent mandatory for the term of the contract or until alleged student loan debts were paid, it would have put that in the Student Loan Agreements or passed a law...
+In short, the Complainant submits that if the Province of British Columbia wanted to prohibit a person from revoking consent, or it wanted to make consent mandatory for the term of the contract or until alleged student loan

-&lt;sup>13 Complainant's initial submission, paras.
+13 Complainant's initial submission, paras.
 16 and 17.